joergdietrich/daltonize/README.md

   -t {d,p,t}, --type {d,p,t}
                         type of color blindness (deuteranopia, protanopia,
-                        tritanopia), default is deuteranopia (most common)
+                        tritanopia), default is deuteranopia (most common) -g --gamma {2.4}      exponent of the sRGB gamma correction.
+The default 2.4 corresponds to an effective exponent of 2.2
 ```

 As a Python module: